Peak Flow Meter

 Follow these steps:

-• Blow out as hard and as fast as possible (one to two seconds)
+• Blow out as hard and as fast as possible into the peak flow meter (one to two seconds).

 Your allergist may ask you to record your peak flow before and after using your rescue inhaler.
 If your medicine is working, you should see an improvement in your reading.